Anyvoc — FAQ

 I'm only learning one language — does Pro give me anything?

-Five visible benefits even in a single-language setup:
+Several visible benefits even in a single-language setup:

 - Tap-to-save: long-press a word in the original text to add it as a single vocab — including multi-word phrases like "prateleira de bagagem" or "kein Bock haben".